Employees would be allowed to sign up for coverage if they had previously opted out, or they can change health insurance plans altogether.

 - Peace of mind knowing your Eligible medical costs will be shared

 - The IBH Behavioral Health / Member Assistance Program (MAP), in partnership with OneShare, is available to Members of the Catastrophic, Classic, and Complete Programs.
-Through IBH, the Behavioral Health / Member Assistance Program (MAP) provides innovative, technology-based tools and Work-Life treatments for substance abuse, behavioral health, and wellness engagement through the following services and more:
+Through IBH, the Behavioral Health / Member Assistance Program (MAP) provides innovative, technology-based tools for substance abuse, behavioral health, and wellness engagement through the following resources and more:

 - Confidential Counseling: